moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 ## web API

 A web API is an application programming interface for either a web server or a web browser.
 As a web development concept, it can be related to a web application's client side.

+## ECMAScript

+Is a standard for scripting languages, including JavaScript, JScript, and ActionScript.
+It is also best known as a JavaScript standard intended to ensure the interoperability of web pages across different web browsers.